Element 1

 Every agenda starts with a single sentence stating the outcome the meeting must produce.
 Not the topic, the outcome.
 "Decide which vendor we contract for the security audit" is a purpose; "Discuss security vendors" is a topic.
 The shift from topic to outcome shapes everything that follows: it determines who needs to attend, what pre-reads they need, how long the meeting needs to be, and how attendees should prepare.

-Gallup's workplace research, replicated in their 2024 State of the Global Workplace report, found that meetings opened with a clear purpose statement within the first 60 seconds are 2.5 times more likely to be rated productive afterwards by attendees.
+Meetings that open with a clear purpose statement in the first 60 seconds are far more likely to be rated productive afterwards.
 The purpose sentence is the highest-leverage element of an agenda because it casts every subsequent decision in the meeting against a defined success criterion.

 Element 2